For exclusive access to all our stories, including sequences, teacher tips, video classes, and more, join Outside+ today.

-- Slowly slide your right leg back, straightening the knee and dropping the top of the thigh to the floor.
+- Slowly slide your right leg back, straightening your knee and resting the top of your thigh on the floor.

-- Lower the outside of your left buttock to the floor.
+- Lower your outer left backside to the floor.

-- Position the left heel just in front of the right hip.
+- Position your left heel just in front of your right hip.

-- The left knee can angle slightly to the left, outside the line of the hip.
+- Your left knee can angle slightly to the left, outside the line of the hip.
 Look back at your right leg.
-It should extend straight out of the hip (not angled off to the right) and be rotated slightly inward, so its midline presses against the floor.
+It should extend straight back from your hip.

 - Remain in the pose for a few breaths, release your hands one by one, and lower your torso over the left leg and down to the floor, keeping the spine long.